Constructing Wadge classes: Preliminaries and notation

 Both of the above definitions depend of course on the space $Z$.
 Often, for the sake of clarity, we will specify what the ambient space is by saying, for example, that ``$A\leq B$ in $Z$'' or ``$\bG$ is a Wadge class in $Z$''.
 We will say that $A\subseteq Z$ is \emph{selfdual} if $A\leq Z\setminus A$ in $Z$.
-It is easy to check that $A$ is selfdual iff $[A]$ is selfdual.
+It is easy to check that $A$ is selfdual iff $A\wc$ is selfdual.

 Our reference for descriptive set theory is \cite{kechris}.
 In particular, we assume familiarity with the basic theory of Polish spaces, and their Borel and projective subsets.
 We use the same notation as in \cite[Section 11]{kechris}.
-For example, given a space $Z$, the collection of all Borel subsets of $Z$ is denoted by $\Borel(Z)$, while $\mathbf{\Sigma}^0_1(Z)$, $\mathbf{\Pi}^0_1(Z)$, and $\mathbf{\Delta}^0_1(Z)$ denote the collection of all open, closed, and clopen subsets of $Z$ respectively.
+For example, given a space $Z$, the collection of all Borel subsets of $Z$ is denoted by $\Borel(Z)$, while $\mathbf{\Sigma}^0_1(Z)$, $\mathbf{\Pi}^0_1(Z)$ and $\mathbf{\Delta}^0_1(Z)$ denote the collections of all open, closed and clopen subsets of $Z$ respectively.
+Given spaces $Z$ and $W$, we will say that $j:Z\longrightarrow W$ is an \emph{embedding} if $j:Z\longrightarrow j[Z]$ is a homeomorphism.
 Recall that the classes $\bS^1_n(Z)$ for $1\leq n<\omega$ can be defined for an arbitrary (that is, not necessarily Polish) space $Z$ by declaring $A\in\bS^1_n(Z)$ if there exist a Polish space $W$ and an embedding $j:Z\longrightarrow W$ such that $j[A]=B\cap j[Z]$ for some $B\in\bS^1_n(W)$.\footnote{\,This is the same definition given in \cite[page 315]{kechris}.} Using the methods of the proof of \cite[Proposition 4.2]{medinizdomskyy}, one can show that $A\in\bS^1_n(Z)$ iff for every Polish space $W$ and embedding $j:Z\longrightarrow W$ there exists $B\in\bS^1_n(W)$ such that $j[A]=B\cap j[Z]$.
 Our reference for other set-theoretic notions is \cite{jech}.

 The classes defined below constitute the so-called \emph{difference hierarchy} (or \emph{small Borel sets}).
 For a detailed treatment, see \cite[Section 22.E]{kechris} or \cite[Chapter 3]{vanengelent}.
 Here, we will only mention that the classes $\Diff_\eta(\mathbf{\Sigma}^0_\xi(Z))$ are among the simplest concrete examples of Wadge classes (see Propositions \ref{expansiondifferences} and \ref{expansionhausdorffnonselfdual}).